SIX GENERATIONS

 Ôtani Hiroemon VI

 Minor and almost unknown actor in Kamigata.
-He was a disciple of Ôtani Hiroemon V. His first stage name was Ôtani Hirogorô II and he took the name of Ôtani Hiroemon VI in January 1869.
+Was he a disciple of Ôtani Hiroemon V?
+His first stage name was Ôtani Hirogorô II and he took the name of Ôtani Hiroemon VI in the 1st lunar month of 1869.
+He was active up to the second half of the 1900s.
+No record afterwards.

 Search this site powered by FreeFind